Check how RazorpayX Vendor Payment app works. Manage user roles and check how to mark an invoice as paid.

 Make the payment as per your business requirements.

-You might have uploaded an invoice on the Vendor Payment App, but made the payment offline.
+You might have uploaded an invoice on Vendor Payment , but made the payment offline.
 In such scenarios, you can mark the invoice as paid via the RazorpayX Dashboard.
 The invoice is moved to the Paid state without creating a corresponding payout.

 When marking an invoice as paid, you have the option to select the external method you chose to pay the invoice (such as bank transfer, cheque or cash).
 This makes Vendor Payments an end-to-end solution to track all your vendor payments, irrespective of how you choose to make the payment.

-Invoices marked as paid are considered for TDS payments.
-This allows you to calculate and pay the TDS using the Tax Payments App.
+Invoices marked as *paid are considered for TDS payments.
+This allows you to calculate and pay the TDS using Tax Payments.

 Here is a short video on how to mark an invoice Paid.